What to Do In Durham + Best Places to Stay

 The beautiful, historic city of Durham in the north of England captivates visitors with its winding river, characterful streets, and UNESCO World Heritage Cathedral and Castle.
 This buzzing university city also has memorable Harry Potter film locations to discover.
 This guide will help you to discover precisely what to do in Durham and the nearby area for a fantastic Durham city break.

-Located close to two beautiful British National Parks (the North York Moors and the Yorkshire Dales), Durham is also on the doorstep of the incredible North Yorkshire Coast, moments away from the North Pennines Area of Outstanding Natural beauty, and only 3 hours from London by train.
+Located in the North East of England, close to two beautiful British National Parks (the North York Moors and the Yorkshire Dales), Durham is also on the doorstep of the incredible North Yorkshire Coast, moments away from the North Pennines Area of Outstanding Natural Beauty, and only 3 hours from London by train.

-If you love history, you will love the steep and winding medieval streets of Durham.
-The whole peninsular area encompassing the towering cathedral and the castle is so special that it’s been recognised as a UNESCO World Heritage site since 1986.
+If you love history, Durham’s steep and winding medieval streets. are the perfect place to explore.
+The entire peninsular area encompassing the towering cathedra and the castle is so unique that it’s been recognised as a UNESCO World Heritage site since 1986.